Ireland travel update | New tours of the UK!

 • Day 3: Discover Belfast

 You have a full day to explore Belfast, an exciting city with a mix of Victorian grandeur, industrial grit and living history.
-You’ll have entrance included to Titanic Belfast, the city’s leading attraction.
-Here you’ll experience the story of the world’s largest and most luxurious ship, which was constructed in Belfast in 1909.
+Don't miss the Titanic Belfast, the city’s leading attraction.
+Here you could experience the story of the world’s largest and most luxurious ship, which was constructed in Belfast in 1909.
 You can also go on a Black Cab Tour to see the Peace Walls and their famous murals.
 Why not admire the architecture of the City Hall or opt to visit the Ulster Folk Museum, a complete recreation of an early 1900s traditional Northern Irish town?

 Spend another night in Belfast.